paperclip-ui/legacy-paperclip/packages/paperclip-website/draft/2021-01-05-scoped-css.md

 > Example of generated code from a `*.pc` file.
 >

-With Paperclip, you know exactly what’s going on.
 You don’t have to worry about styles leaking into other documents, so you’re free to write HTML & CSS however you want.
 Of course, you may want to expose styles to other files.
 Here’s an example of how to do that:

 ```html
 <!-- src/typography.pc -->